sumidiot/ttt/README.md

 This "Record Of Functions" version is just a quick way to play with what I take to be what "record of functions" means, as a thing to do instead of making new typeclasses (e.g., in Haskell).

-## The Laws of the Algebra
+It seems like a pretty nice version, honestly.

+## Tests

 There's some property-based [tests](src/test/scala/sumidiot/bom/ttt/) set up, mostly as an excuse to play around with such things.
-The main thing it checks is that `take` is well-behaved for different implementations.
+The main thing it checks is that `genTake` is well-behaved for different implementations.